 - Cocktails were sometimes drunk in Congress between sessions on Prohibition issues.6

-- George L. Cassiday was the best-known bootlegger to members of congress.
+- George L. Cassiday was the best-known bootlegger to members of Congress.
 He even had an office in the House of Representatives building.
-Cssidy was called “the man in the green hat.”7
+Cassidy was called “the man in the green hat.”7

-- President Warren Harding, who had voted for Prohibition as a senator, served alcohol in the White House.8
+- Warren Harding had voted for Prohibition as a senator.
+As president, he served alcohol in the White House.8

 - Mayor Fiorello LaGuardia of New York City didn’t like Prohibition.
 He mailed winemaking instructions to his constituents.9

 - Prohibitionists opposed drinking alcohol.
 But many regularly drank patent tonics.
 Yet those tonics were generally 40% alcohol.
-That’s the same as most distilled spirits!11
+That’s the same as most distilled spirits (liquor)!11

-- A Los Angeles jury in a bootlegging case was itself put on trial after it drank the evidence.
+- A Los Angeles jury in a bootlegging case was itself put on trial.
+That was after it drank the evidence.
 The jurors argued that they had to determine if the evidence contained alcohol.
 They said it did.
 The alleged bootlegger had to be released because the jury drank the evidence.13

 - Prohibition lasted 13 years, 10 months, 19 days, 17 hours and 32.5 minutes.14